-2.3.7 The normal hours of service delivery are 8.30 a.m. to 5.00 p.m.
+2.3.11 The normal hours of service delivery are 8.30 a.m. to 5.00 p.m.
 Monday to Thursday, and 8.30 a.m. to 4.30 p.m. on Friday's.
-Arrangements are made to deliver the Service outside of these hours, e.g. in the case of routine inspections to premises which only open in the evenings.
-However, out of hours emergency cover for food alerts, outbreaks and premises closures is not guaranteed on a routine basis.
-The code of practice requires premises to be inspected out of normal hours as appropriate.
-To meet this requirement the Service will inspect approximately 5% of premises outside of normal working hours.
-No formal arrangements exist to guarantee emergency cover out of normal hours although the council is contactable and messages may be taken for officers.
+Arrangements are made to deliver the service outside of these hours, e.g. in the case of routine inspections to premises which only open in the evenings.
+'Out-of-hours' emergency cover for food alerts, outbreaks and premises closures is not guaranteed on a routine basis, however, in accordance with the Food Law Code of Practice the authority does provide the FSA with responsible officer details for 'out-of-hours' response (where this is achievable).